streats/a11y-champions/github-gender-inclusivity-bugs.md

 Copyright note: This document is a text-based version of a PDF report, republished here for accessibility purposes only.
 All rights remain with the original creators.

 Formatting note: This document includes minor formatting changes for clarity and accessibility.

-Please note that some data tables in this document are included as images which are not fully described.
+Accessibility note: Please note that some data tables in this document are included as images which are not fully described.
 I hope to address this in due course.

 A [summary of this report](https://github.com/streats/a11y-champions/blob/main/github-gender-inclusivity-bugs-summary.md) (generated with ChatGPT) covers the main points of the report.